matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

 </br>
 </br>

-##  Task 3: Prepare SQL Data Warehouse for Data Ingestion
+##  Task 3: Prepare Synapse SQL Pool (Data Warehouse) for Data Ingestion
 1. Open **Command Prompt** (Run as Administator)

 2. Run the following command:
-`sqlcmd -S <servername> -d <databasename> -U <serverusername> -P <serverpassword> -I` **Note:** The ServerName can be found in the “Overview” window of the SQL Data Warehouse resource in the Azure portal.
+`sqlcmd -S <servername> -d <databasename> -U <serverusername> -P <serverpassword> -I` **Note:** The ServerName can be found in the “Overview” window of the Synapse SQL Pool resource in the Azure portal.
 3. If the following error is received: *“Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : Cannot open server…”*

 	a.
 Copy the IP address provided in the error message